jianboli/HyperGo/README.md

 # HyperGo
-HyperGo is a return forecast algorithm developed in our paper "A Local Algorithm for Product Return Prediction in E-Commerce" (KDD 2018)
+HyperGo is a return forecast algorithm developed in our paper [E-tail product return prediction via hypergraph-based local graph cut](https://www.kdd.org/kdd2018/accepted-papers/view/e-tail-product-return-prediction-via-hypergraph-based-local-graph-cut) (KDD 2018).
+A vedio summary of the paper can be find here: https://www.youtube.com/watch?v=SFI3sc_K6ao

 # Requirement
-This code runs under python 3+.
-Depends on the following libraries:
+This code runs under python 3+ and depends on the following libraries:

 1. numpy
 2. pandas